shopinvader/documentation/data/doc_pages/en/api-reference/api-introduction.md

 Product and categories data are not provided directly by the REST API.
 These data are fetched via Elasticsearch API instead of the REST API.
 This is quite an interesting specificity to avoid overloading Odoo when someone only wants to display products pages or categories pages.
-Elasticsearch indexes are feeded by Odoo with product and categories data.
+Elasticsearch indexes are fed by Odoo with product and categories data.

  > **Caution**
  > Storefront API is an authenticated API.

-### API Authentification
+### API Authentication

-REST API requiere authentication with an API Key.
+REST API requires authentication with an API Key.
 API credentials are defined in Odoo.
 To define the REST API credentials, go on the Shopinvader section in Odoo, select your Shopinvader Website and define new values in the Credentials tab.